- Client: British Land

 Safely working above and around one of London's busiest stations

-Liverpool Street Station and Broadgate are the home to multiple businesses and restaurants, creating a vibrant seven day a week location.
-This generated a considerable volume of daily pedestrian traffic from both tenants and the general public servicing these premises and any interruptions or delays was unacceptable.
+Liverpool Street Station and Broadgate are home to multiple businesses and restaurants, creating a vibrant seven day a week location.
+This generated a considerable volume of daily pedestrian traffic from both tenants and the general public and any interruptions or delays were unacceptable.
 To protect the retail units below from any water leakage, a comprehensive temporary waterproof structural deck was installed before demolition commenced.

 The design of this temporary structure, coupled with circa 350 tonnes of temporary steel bracing to support the existing building and four tower cranes, showcased McAlpine Design Group’s technical prowess in dealing with complex structural matters and logistical challenges.
 The wrap certainly became a focal point for the visiting public using the Broadgate Circle and maintained British Land’s brief for retaining customer advocacy for their tenants.